Datagaps is the only company to be listed in Gartner® DataOps Tools & Data Observability market guides

 6. Business Rule Validation

-In conclusion, achieving both data quality and integrity is crucial for organizations seeking to make informed decisions and maintain operational excellence.
-Why both matter is clear: together, they form the foundation of trustworthy data that drives business success.
-At the heart of this synergy is Datagaps DataOps Suite
+Key takeaway: Achieving both data quality and integrity is essential for informed decisions and operational excellence.
+Together they form the foundation of trustworthy data — and DataOps Suite enforces both in a single platform.

 Data integrity refers to the accuracy, completeness, reliability, and consistency of data over time and across formats, ensuring it remains unchanged and trustworthy.
 Data quality measures how well data meets criteria like accuracy, completeness, validity, consistency, uniqueness, timeliness, and fitness for purpose, making it usable for decision-making.

 Data integrity builds trust and ensures compliance by protecting data from unauthorized changes, while data quality ensures data is accurate and relevant for effective decision-making.
-Together, they enhance operational efficiency, user experience, and competitive advantage, while poor data quality can cost organizations an average of $12.9 million annually (Gartner).
+Together they enhance operational efficiency, user experience, and competitive advantage.
+Poor data quality alone can cost organizations an average of $12.9 million annually, according to Gartner.

 Datagaps DataOps Suite provides automated tools to validate data accuracy and safeguard integrity.
 It offers no-code rule builders, referential integrity checks, multi-stage validation, data and metadata comparison, anomaly detection, and business rule validation to ensure high-quality, trustworthy data across pipeline stages.

-Business rule validation enforces domain-specific logic, such as ensuring “delivery cannot precede order placement,” to align data with real-world requirements.
-This ensures technical integrity (correct structure) and contextual quality (business relevance), uniting accuracy and meaningfulness.
+Business rule validation enforces domain-specific logic, such as ensuring delivery cannot precede order placement, to align data with real-world requirements.
+This ensures technical integrity (correct structure) and contextual quality (business relevance) at the same time, uniting accuracy and meaningfulness.

 Established in the year 2010 with the mission of building trust in enterprise data & reports.
 Datagaps provides software for ETL Data Automation, Data Synchronization, Data Quality, Data Transformation, Test Data Generation, & BI Test Automation.
 An innovative company focused on providing the highest customer satisfaction.
 We are passionate about data-driven test automation.
 Our flagship solutions, ETL ValidatorDataFlow, and BI Validator are designed to help customers automate the testing of ETL, BI, Database, Data Lake, Flat File, & XML Data Sources.
 Our tools support Snowflake, Tableau, Amazon Redshift, Oracle Analytics, Salesforce, Microsoft Power BI, Azure Synapse, SAP BusinessObjects, IBM Cognos, etc., data warehousing projects, and BI platforms.
 Datagaps